kitnato/reia/README.md

 ## About

 REIA was devised by [Phillip Bruner](https://www.linkedin.com/in/pbruner/) in collaboration with several industry professionals, institutions and academic experts.
-The app was developed by [Chris Nater](https://www.linkedin.com/in/cnater/).
+The app was designed and developed by [Chris Nater](https://www.linkedin.com/in/cnater/).

 REIA is licensed under the MIT license, see `LICENSE`.